 Authored by the expert who managed and guided the team behind the Denmark Property Pack

-Denmark's housing market in 2026 is what analysts call a "two-speed" market, with Copenhagen and nearby areas rising much faster than the rest of the country.
+Denmark’s housing market in 2026 is rising again, but Copenhagen and the capital region are moving much faster than most of the country.

 And if you’re planning to buy a property in this place, you may want to download our pack covering the real estate market in Denmark.